58) Scream 2: Cotton Interrogated (1:09:34-1:12:54)

-Scream 2 makes Joel the black voice of reason, as right from the opening scene of this movie we hear the black perspective within the slasher genre.
-They’re underrepresented (the first Scream for example – even 3 and 4) and at this point in time, at least in 1997, black characters never seem to make it to the end of the movie.
+Scream 2 makes Joel the black voice of reason, as right from the opening scene we hear the black perspective within the genre.
+They’re underrepresented (the first Scream for example – even 3 and 4) and at this point in time, at least in 1997, black characters never seem to make it to the end.
 Joel knows this and he just wants to “get the fuck out of here.”
 He’s pretty much the smartest character in the movie.

-The remaining cast of Stab 3 (minus Tyson, where he at?) decide to get drunk at Jennifer’s house since they’re bummed their movie was shut down.
+The remaining cast of Stab 3 (minus Tyson, where he at?
+Why wasn’t he included here?) decide to get drunk at Jennifer’s house since they’re bummed their movie was shut down.
 Especially Tom (Matt Keesler), who chugs away at the bottle as he tears the script apart page by page.

 Gale shows up to do her investigative thing while just outside, Steven Stone is murdered in Dewey’s trailer with a frying pan.
 Stone is a terrible person by the way.
 Who makes a joke about someone’s dead sister?
-Is he potentially the worst character in all four movies?
+Is he potentially the worst character in the franchise?